sunrick/tiy-unoverb/README.md

 {
   "errors": [
-    "Name has already been taken",
+    "Name has already been taken"
-    "Code can't be blank"
   ]
 }
 ```